Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

 Starting at the Swiftwater Campround Boat Launch

-The Kenai flows from Kenai Lake, up near Coopers Landing, down to Kenai on the Cook Inlet.
-The water is a beautiful silty green colour and is icy cold.
-Up much higher there are some nice class 3 and 4 rapids, which would have been fun with the paddling partners, but down near Soldotna and paddling solo, I was just dealing with class 1 and 2 water.
-Coopers Landing is a small town and is a major major destination for people wanting to fish.
-There are many river-side lodges, lots of guided fishing operations, especially drift fishing in river dorys, and guided raft trips.
+The Kenai River flows from Kenai Lake, up near Coopers Landing, down to the town of Kenai on Cook Inlet.
+Coopers Landing is a small town and is a major destination for people wanting to fish.
+All along the river there are many river-side lodges and lots of guided fishing operations, especially drift fishing in river dorys, and guided raft trips.

 Crowded Fishing on the upper Kenai